pgtipping/the-synth-rag/memory-bank/progress.md

 These improvements ensure that documents with missing or inconsistent vectors can be easily identified and fixed, improving the overall reliability of the RAG system.

+## Build Error Fix - March 15, 2024

+### Fixed SQL Query Type Error in progress-service.ts

+1. **Issue Identified**:

+   - Build process was failing with a type error in `src/lib/services/progress-service.ts`
+   - Error: `Argument of type 'Promise<QueryResult<QueryResultRow>>' is not assignable to parameter of type 'Primitive'`
+   - The issue was in the `getProblematicSessions` method where `sql(filterClause)` was being used incorrectly

+2. **Solution Implemented**:

+   - Modified the SQL template literal to use the raw string `${filterClause}` instead of `${sql(filterClause)}`
+   - This fixed the type error and allowed the build to complete successfully

+3. **Verification**:
+   - Successfully ran the build process with `npm run build`
+   - All routes compiled and optimized correctly
+   - Minor warnings about SendGrid API configuration were noted but did not affect the build

+This fix ensures that the application can be properly built and deployed, maintaining the integrity of the SQL queries while satisfying TypeScript's type checking requirements.

 ## Previous Progress

 // ... existing content ...